 Rail bumming and graffiti

-One of the coolest things I found, while researching how, during the Great Depression and at other times, homeless people traveled the western hemisphere using freight train lines, was a site for kids who do graffiti on boxcars and the like.
+One of the coolest things I found?
+While researching how, during the Great Depression and at other times, homeless people traveled the western hemisphere using freight train lines, I ran across a site for kids who do graffiti on boxcars and the like.
 This was fascinating and alarming.
 I must have taken 30 pages of notes.
 Rail bumming was relevant to my story.
 Graffiti had nothing to do with it, of course.
 But if you go there, I bet you’ll get sucked in, as I did.

 Okay, I have to stop now.